 Under California Board of Registered Nursing regulation SB 466, military personnel and veterans may be eligible to receive nursing course credit based on education and experience.
 Please contact the dean of the Betty M. Dean School of Nursing if considering this option.

 RN-BSN TRACK

-Admissions information for the RN-BSN Track can be found on p.
-200.
+Admissions information for the RN-BSN Track can be found within the corresponding section of the course catalog.

 FINANCIAL INFORMATION